gsartori/grails-spring-security-oauth2/README.md

 Main differences with the Grails 2 plugin:

-- no more dependency on https://github.com/antony/grails-oauth-scribe but some code of that plugin was ported in this
+- No more dependency on https://github.com/antony/grails-oauth-scribe but some code of that plugin was ported in this
 - Relies on [Scribejava](https://github.com/scribejava/scribejava) to do most of the OAuth logic
-- simplest code as possible
+- Simplest code as possible
-- easy to extend
+- Easy to extend

 Documentation
 ------------